Naturist Beaches in Fuerteventura | Naturist Hotels and Villas

 Piedra Playa

-This is also known as the Surfer’s Beach as it is very popular with water-sports enthusiasts.
-10 years ago it was 50/50 clothed/naturist but, sadly, these days naturists tend to be only at the far end (south) of the beach.
+This is also known as the Surfer’s Beach as it is very popular with water sports enthusiasts.
+Ten years ago, it was 50/50 clothed/naturist, but, sadly, these days, naturists tend to be only at the far end (south) of the beach.

 Steps Beach (Playa del Aguila)

-This is my favourite beach in the El Cotillo area and probably one of the best nudist beach Fuerteventura can offer.
+This is my favorite beach in the El Cotillo area and probably one of the best nudist beaches Fuerteventura offers.

-Steps Beach is accessed down a few flights of Heath Robinson type stairs that have recently been renovated but it is well worth the effort.
+Steps Beach is accessed down a few flights of recently renovated Heath Robinson-type stairs, but it is well worth the effort.
 It is never crowded and attracts plenty of naturists, particularly away from the steps in either direction.

 The Jandia Peninsular Beaches

-You can reach the beaches at various places from the main road that runs to the south by taking one of the many smaller roads off of it, most of which finish at a small car park by the beach.
+You can reach the beaches at various places from the main road to the south by taking one of the many smaller roads off of it.
+Most of them finish at a small car park by the beach.

-There are mile upon mile of beautiful white sandy beaches and lovely warm turquoise sea.
+There are miles of beautiful white sandy beaches and a lovely warm turquoise sea.
 Finding a quiet spot to spend the day lying on the sand is not a problem.

 It is possible to walk nude for miles along this Fuerteventura nude beach.